4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 .. image:: data_engineering_process.jpeg

 This picture is good for understanding, but a poor guide to action.
-We will have to dive into the data architecture of the ML product to learn how to manage the Data Engineering process
+So we will have to dive into the data architecture of the ML product to learn how to manage the Data Engineering process

 Data Architecture of ML product
 =================================================